khalidlatifs/khalidlatifs/README.md

 - 👋 Hi, I’m Khalid Latif
 - 👀 I’m interested in learning Python for Data Science
 - 🌱 I’m currently learning Python
-- 📫 I'm reachable visa khalid.latifs@hotmail.com
+- 📫 I'm reachable via khalid.latifs@hotmail.com

 <!---
 khalidlatifs/khalidlatifs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.